fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 #### Expanding on other instances of this course

 You can substitute <i>parts</i> of this course with parts you have previously submitted.
 For example, if you have previously completed the three credit course, you can substitute parts 0-3 of this course with the parts you have previously completed.
-You can only substitute parts in sequence, so you cannot substitute, for example, parts 0 and 2 but now complete part 1.
+You can only substitute parts in sequence, so you cannot substitute, for example, parts 0 and 2 but not complete part 1.

 You can only substitute whole parts.
 For example, if you have previously submitted 50% of exercises in a part, you cannot substitute those exercises - you would need to start over on that part of the course.